Pulse Brain · Growing Health Evidence Index

 Summary

-This 35-year field experiment demonstrates that long-term accumulation and retention of organic carbon and nitrogen in arable soils are governed primarily by soil aggregation and mineral-organic complexation rather than by cumulative nutrient inputs alone.
-The study identifies specific protection mechanisms across the soil profile that stabilise carbon and nitrogen, with implications for soil carbon sequestration potential and nitrogen cycling efficiency under sustained fertilisation management.
-The findings provide empirical evidence on how multi-decadal management choices influence structural and chemical soil functioning.
+This 35-year field experiment provides empirical evidence that long-term accumulation and retention of organic carbon and nitrogen in arable soils are governed primarily by soil structural and chemical protection mechanisms—specifically soil aggregation and mineral-organic complexation—rather than by cumulative nutrient inputs alone.
+The study maps these stabilisation mechanisms across the soil profile, offering insight into how multi-decadal fertilisation management influences both soil carbon sequestration potential and nitrogen cycling efficiency.
+The findings suggest that understanding these protective mechanisms is critical for optimising nutrient retention under sustained management.

 Key measures